Impact at a Glance

 Clinical Charting System

 The primary clinical tool used by all One Medical clinicians.
-I worked on prescribing workflows, insurance verification, treatment recommendations, and the AngularJS to Angular migration.
-Led the Angular modernization effort with signals and control flow syntax.
+I work on prescribing workflows, insurance verification, treatment recommendations, and the AngularJS to Angular migration.
+I lead the Angular modernization effort with signals and control flow syntax.

 Scheduling Platform

-Built multi-select calendar, real-time event updates, timezone handling, booking rules engine, and office/provider search.
-Became technical lead in 2023.
+I build multi-select calendar, real-time event updates, timezone handling, booking rules engine, and office/provider search.
+I became technical lead in 2023.

 Backend Services

 Backend for all One Medical applications.
-Led GraphQL schema design, insurance carrier APIs, contact suggestions, and treatment recommendation backend.
+I contribute to GraphQL schema design, insurance carrier APIs, contact suggestions, and treatment recommendation backend.

 Internal Admin Tools